AlexB52/rails-playground/README.md

 ### Query Editor

 Playground is built on top of `web-console` gem.
 Just like `web-console`, it's only meant to be used in development.
-Every `web-console` information still holds true for `rails-playground`.
+Every `web-console` information still holds for `rails-playground`.
 Check `web-console` [repository for more information](https://github.com/rails/web-console)

 Add this line to your application's Gemfile under the development group: